-- Traffic lights – will be closely monitored and adjusted if required to reduce congestion
+- traffic lights – will be closely monitored and adjusted where possible to reduce congestion

-- Key intersections on the road network have been identified and traffic controllers will be on standby to help keep traffic flowing and manage safety if required
+- key intersections on the road network have been identified and will be monitored to help keep traffic flowing and manage safety

 We have been consulting with cyclist groups on managing traffic on Lawrence Hargrave Drive which is the detour route for cyclists.